seed-run/homepage/_docs/storing-secrets.md

 In general it's recommended that you use [AWS SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) to store secrets for your Serverless app.
 However, there are times when you need some secrets to be involved in the build process.
 You should avoid storing these in your `serverless.yml`.
 Seed lets you store them as secret environment variables through the Seed console.

 Seed internally encrypts them using [AWS KMS](https://aws.amazon.com/kms/) and stores them.
-They are then decrypted during the build process.
-And upon deployment, Seed sets them as Lambda environment variables.
+They are then decrypted and made available in the build process.
+Additionally for Serverless Framework applications, Seed sets them as Lambda environment variables.

 You can then access them in your Node.js Lambda functions using the `process.env` object.